Use only a very large coated landing net! The NMA recommends the Beckman Fin Saver.

 - It can’t remain upright in the water!
 A belly up musky is really stressed and should never be removed from the water!

-If you follow these guidelines, you'll over handle far less fish which will result in more healthy releases.
 It is very important to remember that larger fish are more susceptible to stress and post release mortality from over handling.

 Take extra special care when handling larger muskies please!